douglas-asoares/transfers-service/README.md

 ## 💻 About the project

-- This API allows the management of transfer between two bank accounts
+- This API allows the management of transfers between two bank accounts

 ## ⚙️ Features